 He appeared in his own film series as well as a crossover film series which saw him team up with Sammo Hung’s demon fighter from Close Encounters of the Spooky Kind who is simply nicknamed the fat man.

 The Mr Vampire film series naturally incorporated Chinese mythology and thus its Vampires were somewhat different to those we see in Western movies.
-They were single minded as animals, can’t speak, can only roar, can only really be killed by magic (though they don’t like the sun) and are hideously ugly as well as have virtually limitless strength, though one film in the series Vampire vs Vampire sees Mr Vampire take on a more European Vampire.
+They were as single minded as animals, couldn’t speak, could only roar, could only really be killed by magic (though they don’t like the sun), were hideously ugly as well, and had virtually limitless strength, though one film in the series Vampire vs Vampire sees Mr Vampire take on a more European Vampire.

 The Mr Vampire films are criminally underrated here in the west.
 Lam Ching Ying was one of the best action stars there has ever been.
 The fight scenes are very creative, often a great mix of stunning visuals and dark humour.